Faculty Semester Information

 Syllabi

 Every student is entitled to a syllabus for each course.
 Each syllabus must have basic information that will help students understand the expected student learning outcomes, class policies and procedures including attendance expectations, and how they will be evaluated.
-Starting this semester, a syllabus that meets ADA accessibility standards must be uploaded to all Canvas courses using the CCP Syllabus tool link in Canvas to meet Title III compliance and make the syllabus publicly available according to Memorandum 14.
+A syllabus that meets ADA accessibility standards must be uploaded to all Canvas courses using the CCP Syllabus tool link in Canvas to meet Title III compliance and make the syllabus publicly available according to Memorandum 14.
 Some departments have specific requirements for syllabi.
 If your department does not have requirements, guidelines are available at the at the Office of Curriculum Development web page.
 A copy of your syllabus must be uploaded no later than the first day of class and turned in to the Department Head at the start of the semester.
 Having syllabi publicly available and accessible to students in a timely manner supports the successful transfer of CCP students, allows the College to meet external requirements, and sets our students up for success.

 Resources to support fostering an educational environment that is inclusive of and accessible to the diverse populations served by the College can be found here.